 When assessing if the borrower is unlikely to pay its credit obligation, the Bank takes into account both qualitative and quantitative indicators.
 The Bank uses a variety of sources of information to assess default which are either developed internally or obtained from external sources.
 The information assessed depends on the materiality of exposure too.
-Qualitative indicators, such as lowest grades of internal credit ratings, external information about possible deterioration of financial situation of borrower are significant inputs in the analysis and are used for identification of loans for individual assessment of ECL if the borrower's exposure is above materially significant threshold.
-For collective assessment of ECL significant deterioration of credit rating of borrower or active credit rating 8,9,10 are also considered as Default.
+Qualitative indicators, such as the lowest grades by internal credit rating model, external information about possible deterioration of financial situation of borrower are significant inputs in the analysis and are used for identification of loans for individual assessment of ECL if the borrower's exposure is above materially significant threshold.
+For collective assessment of ECL credit rating 8,9 or 10 or assigning the status of "problematic" to the borrower are also considered as Default.